 In July 1998, the Board of Directors approved a form of Change of Control Agreement for all senior executives.
-The Change of Control Agreement recognizes that there may be periods where another company or another entity considers the possibility of acquiring the Company or that a change in the management of the Company may otherwise occur (collectively known as a Change of Control), with or without the approval of the Company's Board of Directors.
+The Change of Control Agreement recognizes that there may be periods where another company or another entity considers the possibility of acquiring VIVUS or that a change in our management may otherwise occur (collectively known as a Change of Control), with or without the approval of our Board of Directors.
 The Change of Control Agreement recognizes that such an event may cause a distraction to employees, which may in turn cause employees to consider alternative employment opportunities.
-The Board determined that it was in the best interest of the Company to give such employees an incentive to continue their employment during periods where the threat or occurrence of a Change of Control may exist.
-The Change of Control Agreements are discussed in more detail in the section under "Executive Officer Compensation" on page 14 of this Proxy Statement.
+The Board determined that it was in the best interest of VIVUS to give such employees an incentive to continue their employment during periods where the threat or occurrence of a Change of Control may exist.
+The Change of Control Agreements are discussed in more detail in the section under "Executive Officer Compensation" on page 13 of this Proxy Statement.